AdobeDocs/campaign.en/help/v8/start/support.md

 ### Instance settings

 Learn how to manage your Campaign instances settings in the Control Panel.
-Learn more:
 * [IP on the allow list](https://docs.adobe.com/content/hecontrol-panel/using/instances-settings/ip-whitelisting-instance-access.html)
 * [URL permissions](https://docs.adobe.com/content/hecontrol-panel/using/instances-settings/url-permissions.html)
 * [Instance details](https://docs.adobe.com/content/hecontrol-panel/using/instances-settings/instance-details.html)

 ## Request for help {#support}

-The new ticketing system has been launched through [Adobe Admin Console](https://adminconsole.adobe.com/overview).
-The new system requires new individual accounts for each user, with correct permissions.
+The ticketing system is accessible in [Adobe Admin Console](https://adminconsole.adobe.com/overview).
+This system requires individual accounts for each user, with correct permissions.
 If you find that you can’t log in with your Adobe ID, request access via the Experience League, and the Customer Care team will get you set up as soon as possible.
 [Learn more](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html)

 ### Ask the experts!

-Join Campaign Community: search for answers in existing question or ask your question to the community.
+Join Campaign Community: search for answers in existing question or ask the experts.
 [Join the conversation](https://experienceleaguecommunities.adobe.cadobe-campaign-classic/ct-p/adobe-campaign-classic-community)

 ### Access Campaign Download Center